jofas/blog/content/002-first-time-running/index.md

 couldn't stop smiling.
 My hurting ego, very much displeased with my performance, was unable to subdue my state of exuberance.
-Like everything else though, the feeling didn't last.
+Nevertheless, like everything else the feeling didn't last.
 After a nice shower the high was gone.
 The calmness stayed a little longer, the whole evening in fact.
 But without the high, my body made me aware of what I had done.
-While I expected discomfort in certain spots&mdash;most notably my feet, which did not disappoint with their exquisite soreness making me hobble for three days&mdash;there were unexpected parts of my organism feeling strange as well.
+While I expected discomfort in certain spots&mdash;most notably my feet, which did not disappoint with their exquisite soreness making me limp for three days&mdash;there were unexpected parts of my organism feeling strange as well.
 My immune system went into complete overdrive and my nose was stuffy all night.
 I could also feel that my body temperature was higher than usual when I was lying